RobbenRoll/emgfit/docs/source/concepts.rst

    with the :meth:`~emgfit.spectrum.spectrum.get_MC_peakshape_errors` routine.

-Additionally, the spectrum's peak-shape calibration parameters and their uncertainties are saved to a separate TXT-file.
+Additionally, the spectrum's peak-shape calibration parameters and their uncertainties are saved to a separate TXT-file and plots with the obtained fit curves are saved to PNG-files (optional).

 .. _:-notation: